2018–19 WRU Championship

 The 2018–19 WRU Championship was the seventh season of the WRU Championship, the second tier of club rugby in Wales run by the Welsh Rugby Union.
-It was be the third season to feature 12 teams, reduced from 14 in previous seasons.
+It was the third season to feature 12 teams, reduced from 14 in previous seasons.
 For this season, "ring-fencing" was abolished and the winner would play-off against the 12th placed team in the 2018–19 Principality Premiership at a neutral venue to determine the 12th team for the 2019–20 season.
 The competition was won by Pontypool for the third consecutive year and completed the season unbeaten for the second year running.
 The bottom four clubs relegated were Bedlinog, Newbridge (both to 1 East), Newcastle Emlyn (to 1 West) and Rhydyfelin (to 1 East Central).

 Structure

 Each team in the Championship will play each other twice on a home and away basis for a total of 22 matches played each.
 The team with the most points at the end of the season will be declared the winners.
 Provided that the champion club holds an 'A-License', they will play-off against the 12th placed team in the 2018-19 Principality Premiership at a neutral venue to determine the 12th team for the 2019–20 season.
 The bottom four clubs at the end of the season will be relegated to Division 1 (based on geographical location).